 Adherence to the Law

-The board of trustees will assure itself that fundraising activities comply with local, state and federal laws.
+The Board will ensure that fundraising activities comply with local, state and federal laws, including but not limited to laws and regulations governing 501(c)(3) organizations.

-Adopted by the Library Board of Trustees May 18, 2011.
-Revised and adopted by the Board of Trustees on June 18, 2014.
+Revised and adopted by the Board of Trustees on November 30, 2022.